EPA Actions to Protect Pollinators

-EPA’s actions to protect pollinators from pesticide exposure include:
+EPA has taken the following actions to protect pollinators from pesticide exposure:

 Implemented a policy in 2017 that protects bees from agricultural pesticide spray and dust applications while the bees are under contract to provide pollination services.
 The policy also recommends that states and tribes develop pollinator protection plans and best management practices.